 ASU does not directly accept credit or debit card payments for tuition or other student account charges.
-The University has arranged for a third-party processor to accept MasterCard, Discover, and American Express credit and debit card payments online.
-The processor will charge a 2.5% service charge for credit and debit card payments in addition to the ASU payment amount.
-The service charge is not paid to ASU and is non-refundable, even if related payment to ASU is refunded.
+The University has arranged for a third-party processor to accept Visa, MasterCard, Discover, and American Express credit and debit card payments online.
+The processor will charge a 2.5% service fee for credit and debit card payments in addition to the ASU payment amount.
+The service fee is not paid to ASU and is non-refundable, even if related payment to ASU is refunded.
 Credit and debit card payments may be made on QuikPAY by logging in to My ASU (my.asu.edu).
 Click on the "Finances" link on the upper left side, then click "Make a Payment" to be directed to the online payment processor.
 Credit and debit card payments are not accepted by mail, in person, or over the phone.
-VISA credit and debit cards are not accepted.